DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 # Stream Chunks {#stream-chunks}

-The bidirectional stream that the CONNECT-IP request was sent on is a sequence of CONNECT-IP Stream Chunks, which are defined as a sequence of type-length-value tuples using the following format (using the notation from the "Notational Conventions" section of {{!QUIC=I-D.ietf-quic-transport}}):
+The DATA stream tied to the bidirectional stream that the CONNECT-IP request was sent on is a sequence of CONNECT-IP Stream Chunks, which are defined as a sequence of type-length-value tuples using the following format (using the notation from the "Notational Conventions" section of
+{{!QUIC=I-D.ietf-quic-transport}}):

 ~~~
 CONNECT-IP Stream {